1npo/frigate/docs/manual.md

 When you win a round, all the slots on your scorecard are emptied, and the next round begins.

 When you win round 10, you win the run, and can optionally continue playing in "endless" mode.

+## Difficulty

+You can choose the game difficulty when starting a new run.
+Only one difficulty level is available at the start.

+Once you win your first run, you can play runs at a higher difficulty level.
+Once you win a run at that difficulty level, you unlock an even higher level, and so-on.

+As you progress through difficulty levels, the score targets get higher, and debuffs start getting applied.

+**TODO: Figure out how to scale score targets as difficulty gets harder**

+### Debuffs

+**TODO: Figure out a debuff system and list of debuffs that apply for the duration of the run**